 The curriculum that has been developed for the past nine years is now ready to be converted into a vast series of online instructional videos!

-As of right now there are 230+ skills and concepts that have the curriculum completely written for, I just need to convert them online and into video form!
+As of right now there are 230+ skills and concepts that have the curriculum completely written for, I just need to convert them into video form!
 Instructional videos and activities will be provided for students PK3-12th grade as an Online Resource.
 These videos are designed for parents to hand a smartphone, tablet, or computer to their student(s) and supervise them while learning and practicing at home!

 2. Flag Football